 The ARCH is all about implementation science.
 It specialises in translational research co-produced with consumers and health partners to optimise healthcare quality, outcomes, safety, and the patient experience.

 Its research agenda focuses on six themes:

 The ARCH’s aging research addresses the challenges experienced by older people, healthcare providers and care partners in community settings, hospitals and residential aged care.
 Dementia and multi-morbidity are a focus, as well as health professional education and training.

-The ARCH examines chronic diseases such as cancer, heart disease, arthritis, diabetes, obesity and dementia with research-informed multi-disciplinary teams and a person-centred approach.
+The ARCH examines chronic diseases such as heart disease, arthritis, diabetes, obesity and dementia with research-informed multi-disciplinary teams and a person-centred approach.